Torksi/rql/README.md

 # Syntax Guide

 The query consists of multiple statements separated by the pipe (`|`) character.
 The statements are case-sensitive, and must be written in lowercase.
+The query lines can be commented out with `#`.
 The order of the statements doesn't matter as they will automatically be executed in the following order:

 1. `fields`
-2. `alter`
+1. `alter`
-3. `filter`
+1. `filter`
-4. `sort`
+1. `sort`
+1. `dedup`
-5. `limit`
+1. `limit`
-6. (`dataset`)
+1. (`dataset`)

 ## Operators